 This program provides essential support for about 85 orphans living with extended family (usually grandparents or aunts and uncles) in the Musoma area of Tanzania.

 This program is for children in Kinesi Village (near Musoma across Lake Victoria).
-Seventy-five families caring for orphans are currently enrolled.
+Eighty families (40 girls and 40 boys) caring for orphans are currently enrolled.
 They receive food supplies, school fees, clothes, mattresses and basic healthcare.

 Since 2010, half of these families have been participating in a GRA funded permaculture project in Kinesi.
 Families contribute to a 9 acre community plot on the shore of Lake Victoria, and are also supported to grow their own family permaculture gardens.
 The goal of this program is to empower these families to cultivate their own food supply in a way that is sustainable and affordable.